 Our sugarbush — the maple farm — is located at historic Camp Colton, 45 minutes Southeast of Portland.
-In addition to elegant buildings, event spaces, installations, and overnight lodging, Camp Colton offers 85 forested acres with trails along Canyon and Bee Creeks.
+In addition to elegant buildings, event spaces, art installations, and overnight lodging, Camp Colton offers 85 forested acres with trails along Canyon and Bee Creeks.
 Hundreds of Bigleaf Maples mingle with Fir and Cedar in this lush, Pacific Northwest ecosystem.
 Camp Colton is a privately owned, carefully tended property, which hosts multiple organizations and events.
 We ask that all visitors interested in touring the Oregon Maple Project please schedule in advance.
 To do so, inquire through our contact form, or sign up for our workshops, field trips, and volunteer opportunities.